Lombiq/Git-hg-Mirror-Daemon/Readme.md

 ## Usage notes

 The service writes log messages to the Windows event log.
 You can view the entries in the Windows Event Viewer under "Applications and Services Logs" in the log "Git-hg Mirror Daemon".

+If you get "mercurial abort: error: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:581)"." or similar errors then it means that Mercurial couldn't verify the SSL certificates of remote servers.
+To work around this set fingerprints like following in Mercurial.ini for all hosts:

+    [hostfingerprints]
+    bitbucket.org = 46:DE:34:E7:9B:18:CD:7F:AE:FD:8B:E3:BC:F4:1A:5E:38:D7:AC:24
+    github.com = A0:C4:A7:46:00:ED:A7:2D:C0:BE:CB:9A:8C:B6:07:CA:58:EE:74:5E

+**Fingerprints should be all uppercase!**